Manu-Seb/file-sorter/README.md

 Contributions are welcome!

 1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/my-feature`).
+2. Create a feature branch.
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/my-feature`).
-5. Open a Pull Request.
+3. Make your changes.
+4. Submit a pull request.

 ---